CHRISTMAS IN LAPLAND FIRST TIME TIPS

 Kittilia & Ivalo

 For both of these airports you will have a 1 stop flight which is usually in Helsinki.
 Norwegian Air, British Airways, and Finnair all fly to Kittilia and Ivalo.

 An excellent option is to fly direct to Helsinki and catch the Santa Express Train to the heart of Lapland.
 Norwegian Air, British Airways and Finnair all fly to Helsinki as well as Lufthansa, Air France, KLM and a few more.
 Our advice is to utilise Skyscanner to get the best flight times and prices.
-It is possible to take a day or night train from Helsinki which we’ve covered in section 8 a little further down the page.
+It is possible to take a day or night train from Helsinki which we’ve covered in Section 8 further down the page.

 6. WHAT AGE IS A GOOD AGE

 That depends on the month you visit.
-Taking a bouncing baby in the warm summer months can be an enjoyable experience for all, but taking them in winter when it’s -15oC outside is a different experience entirely, and one the little nipper probably won’t appreciate, or remember in years to come for that matter.
+Taking a bouncing baby in the warm summer months can be an enjoyable experience for all, but taking them in winter when it’s -15°C outside is a different experience entirely, and one the little nipper probably won’t appreciate, or remember in years to come for that matter.
 Now don’t get us wrong, we took our two children, at the time of the trip they were age 2 and 7, and both enjoyed every minute of the trip.
 As mentioned previously, we travelled to Lapland in December and yes, it was cold, but dress your little angels in the right clothing, take regular indoor breaks to use the loo and warm up, and the experience should be pleasurable and memorable for all the right reasons.

 7. WHAT TO WEAR